naturalis/mebioda/doc/week3/w3p5/README.md

 available on the EoL website.
 Each individual trait value has a number of different bits of information associated with it:

-- Where the information originally came from (as of late 2018 this is shown on the right)
+- Where the information originally came from
 - What the name of the trait is
 - What the trait value is
 - More detailed information when you expand the record by clicking the triangle